fleetdm/fleet/articles/fleet-introduces-mdm.md

 ## Is there really a need for another MDM?

 Before we set out to create Fleet, we sat down with leaders from some of the biggest and most innovative companies on the planet.
-Companies like GitLab, Attlassian, Uber, and Facebook.
+Companies like GitLab, Atlassian, Uber, and Facebook.
 Across the board, they told us about their need to build a more customizable MDM solution for their ever-expanding organization.
 They needed:
 - More control over how profiles got changed
 - More visibility cross-functionally from Security to IT teams
 - Less ramp time for new team members to onboard to the tooling